SERCOS III: Application layer (profiles)

 The Sercos III specification defines a broad range of variables developed by a consortium of product suppliers to provide interoperability between components (motion controls, drives, etc.).
 All traffic across a Sercos III network consists of Idents (parameters) with attributes.
-The idents define over 700 standardized parameters which describe the interaction between electric, pneumatic and hydraulic control systems, drives and other peripheral devices using universal semantics.
+The idents define over 700 standardized parameters that describe the interaction between electric, pneumatic, and hydraulic control systems, drives, and other peripheral devices using universal semantics.
 This method was first defined in Sercos I, as an essentially flat set of idents.
-They were later grouped into application sets to aid in selection of pertinent idents required for a given industry, such as the “Pack Profile” for use with packaging machinery.
-During the development of the Sercos III specification, this methodology was further refined to group the idents logically by device class.
+They were later grouped into application sets to aid in the selection of pertinent incidents required for a given industry, such as the “Pack Profile” for use with packaging machinery.
+During the development of the Sercos III specification, this methodology was further refined to group the incidents logically by device class.
 The definition of the legacy idents has remained largely untouched; rather their grouping has been re-evaluated for a more understandable architecture.
 This has also enabled the separation of communication idents into a logical subset, simplifying migration from Sercos I/II to Sercos III, and providing a clear overview to users.

 Redundancy

 When a ring network is employed, Sercos III provides for automatic infrastructure redundancy.
 If any interconnection point in the ring ceases to function, the associated Sercos III nodes will detect a “ring break” and “loop back” the end nodes, effectively operating as two lines rather than one ring.

-The operation is “bump-less”, as the detection and recovery time for such a break is less than 25 µs, which is less than the minimum Sercos III cycle time.
+The operation is “bump-less”, as the detection and recovery time for such a break is less than 25 μs, which is less than the minimum Sercos III cycle time.
 Sercos III can also recover from ring breaks and “heal” with no interruption in operation.
-Since Sercos III telegrams continue to be emitted by transmit PMAs on unconnected ports, and receive PMAs on unconnected ports continue to monitor for incoming data, when a Sercos III port recognizes that a ring has by physically re-closed, it will re-activate the counter-rotating telegrams to functionally close the rings again.
+Since Sercos III telegrams continue to be emitted by transmit PMAs on unconnected ports and receive PMAs on unconnected ports continue to monitor for incoming data, when a Sercos III port recognizes that a ring has by physically re-closed, it will re-activate the counter-rotating telegrams to functionally close the rings again.
 This operation is also bump-less.